Get Help Today. (800) 516-4357

 • Hair: 90 days or more

-If you are searching for how long heroin stays in your system, you may be struggling with heroin use or addiction.
+If you are searching for how long heroin stays in your system, you are likely struggling with heroin use or addiction, or you know someone who is.
 Professional treatment is available and can help you on the road to recovery.

 How Heroin’s Half-Life Affects How Long It Stays in Your Body